-However, applicants must have psychological work experience in the particular area(s) for which they are declaring.
-This experience requirement not only includes the broad area of practice declared by the applicant, but it would apply to the populations or activities declared by the applicant.
-If the declared practice area(s) and/or population(s) are not consistent the applicant's experience and training, the Board may decline to approve the area of practice or population that is not supported by the application.
+If licensure is generic in the home jurisdiction, and the applicant feels there could be a discrepancy between licensure in the home jurisdiction and their intentions for practice in Nova Scotia, they are encouraged to submit to the Board documentation of their training and experience working with the particular populations or activities.
+A good starting point would be for applicants to provide a copy of their CV that fully documents all relevant work experience.
+If the declared practice area(s) and/or population(s) are not consistent with those possessed by the applicant in their home jurisdiction, and not consistent with their experience and training, the Board may decline to approve the area of practice or population that is not supported by the application.
 The Board has the ability to restrict the practice of a psychologist where appropriate.

 Some applicants have been under the impression that during the application they should declare activities and populations for which they are unfamiliar with because they might like to pursue such work in future.
-Here are some examples (that should not be considered exhaustive).
-It would be inappropriate to declare children as a population to be served if one has not had such experience as part of their practicum or internship.
-Similarly it would be incongruous to offer couples counselling or psychoeducational assessments without first having such experience.

-The intention of the Declaration of Psychological Practice, which is part of the Online Application for Registration, is to realistically consider what one would be carrying out in their candidacy, in the immediate future.
+The intention of the Declaration of Psychological Practice, which is part of the Online Application for Registration, is meant to realistically consider what one would be carrying out in the immediate future.